 - Cushioning and protecting against injury or invasion

 - Maintenance of homeostasis: fluid balance, regulation of body temperature

 - Excretion of excess water, urea, and salt via sweat

 - Maintenance of body shape—provides cosmetic appearance and identity

 - Provision of sensory information via receptors in the dermis

 The dermis, the middle layer of the skin, is considered the "true" skin because it contains blood vessels, lymphatics, nerves, collagen, sebaceous and sweat glands, and elastic fibers.1 The dermis is composed primarily of collagen and elastin fibrous connective tissue.

 The amount of elastin decreases with age.
 The dermis can be subdivided into two layers, a superficial papillary layer and the deeper reticular layer1:

 The interface between the epidermis and the dermis is termed the rete peg region.
 Rete pegs are the epithelial extensions that project into the underlying connective tissue and which act to overcome the frictional forces that skin is exposed to during daily activity.1

 Hair is formed by epidermal cells that invaginate into the dermal layers.
 The distribution, function, intensity, and texture of the hair vary according to the region of the body.
 Certain regions, such as the palms, soles, lips, and nipples are hairless.
 The primary function of hair is protection, even though its effectiveness is limited.
-Humans have a number of distinct kinds ...
+Humans have a number ...